 Raphael Pumpelly's LNG vehicle fuel plant for a concession (1969-1997 largest undrilled structure in Asia) never materialized because lack of interest in Thailand's locomotive use and natural gas power generation from the property.
 However, his family's 130 year interests in Central Asia look more promising.

 A dedicated locomotive project

-An entire $500 million LNG locomotive project
+An entire $500 million LNG locomotive project is

-from railroads, and the efficiency of Kryopak's LNG plant.
+railroads, and the efficiency of Kryopak's LNG plant.